AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/12_User_Interface/README.md

 - What is the SKU of HL Road Frame - Black?
 - What is HL Road Frame?

+> **Note**: It's possible the first time you ask a question within the Front end application there may be an error.
+Occasionally when the Azure Bicep template deploys the front end application there will be an issue configuring the use of the `API_ENDPOINT` app setting.
+If this happens, simply navigate to **Deployment** -> **Deployment Center**, then click **Sync** to have the Web App refresh the deployment of the front end app from it's GitHub repository source code.
+This should fix that error.

 The chat user interface presents as a traditional chat application style interface when asking questions.

 ![Chat user interface screenshot with question and generated answer displayed](images/2024-01-17-12-53-13.png)

-Go ahead, ask the service a few questions about CosmicWorks and observice the responses.
+Go ahead, ask the service a few questions about CosmicWorks and observe the responses.

 ## What do I do if the responses are incorrect?